My Heart Is Calling: Critical reception

 "My Heart Is Calling" garnered mostly positive reviews from music critics.
 Chris Willman of Entertainment Weekly viewed the song as a "dance-floor" ballad, while Elysa Gardner of Los Angeles Times noted that the song was influenced by both gospel music and funk genres.
 She also wrote that the song explores Houston's more soulful side.
 Billboard magazine also noted the song has an "unusually saucy groove".
-According to Bob Waliszewski of Plugged In, "Houston exuberantly captures the joy of meeting a special someone" through the song.
+According to Bob Waliszewski of Plugged In (publication), "Houston exuberantly captures the joy of meeting a special someone" through the song.

 Billboard reviewed the song favorably, writing that it is "a wonderfully refreshing release that smartly side-steps her tried-and-true balladry in favor of a credible foray into jeep-funk territory."
 Steve Jones of USA Today wrote that "[the] Babyface-produced My Heart Is Calling; [...] have a spiritual feel.
 [They] help maintain a thematic cohesiveness that most soundtracks lack these days."
 Similarly, Elysa Gardner of Los Angeles Times also reviewed the song favorably, writing that "Houston shows her soulful side with equal panache, even if she has a tendency to overdo the obligatory vocal gymnastics at times."